-Air quality testing is performed because air within our homes and workplaces can often be more seriously polluted than the outdoor air in Metro Vancouver.
-It can be a cumulative effect of many small problems that cause an indoor air quality problem.
+Air quality testing is performed because air within our homes and workplaces can often be more polluted than the outdoor air in Metro Vancouver.
+It can be a cumulative effect of many small problems or one single contaminant that cause an indoor air quality problem.
 Indoor air quality testing can be conducted for many different potential contaminants.
 ABM Environmental provides indoor air quality testing and assessments throughout Metro Vancouver and the Fraser Valley.
 Air quality testing can be performed on residential houses, condos, offices and commercial buildings.

 Mold Air Quality Testing